The Dutch can be credited to many more inventions than Gouda and Edam yellow cheese wheels and ‘Big Brother’.

 Many of us may never have heard of these, but they are two important Unix-components.
 Python is a programming language invented by Guido van Rossum in 1989.
-It is used by many large organisations such as Google, Yahoo, CERN and NASA.
-Vim is a plain text editor written by Bram Moolenaar in 1991.
-Where Windows-users are stuck with Notepad, Linux users have Vim, which automatically highlights code and shows errors.
-It is rated the most popular plain text editor among Linux users.
+Many large organizations such as Google, Yahoo, CERN and NASA use it.
+Vim is a plain-text editor written by Bram Moolenaar in 1991.
+Where Windows-users use Notepad, Linux users have Vim, which automatically highlights code and shows errors.
+It is the most popular plain-text editor among Linux users.

 9. Big Buck Bunny

 Look at it!
 Such an adorable, heavily obese bunny!
 This 10-minute cartoon triggers both empathy and laughter.
 Who came up with such a fantastic story?
 Well, Sacha Goedegebure did.
 Mainly to promote Blender, which is free software to create such animations, and which by the way is also Dutch.
 But seriously, they should have given Buck his own TV-show.